code-with-amitk/Code-examples/System-Design/Concepts/Logging_and_Monitoring/Prometheus/README.md

 <a name=int></a>
 ### Internal Architecture
-- _1. Retriever:_ Retriever sends "http GET hostaddress/metrics", fetches metriecs from Applications and stores in DB.
+- _1. Retriever:_ Retriever call API `http://ip-address:port/metrics`, fetches metrics from [target](#tar) and stores in DB.
 Server should expose metrics in correct format.
   - _Exporter:_ Prometheus provides exporters which can be installed and used on target.
 Exporter will generate metrics to be sent to prometheus server.
 Example
     - _a. linux_ just download expoter.tar.gz install, it wil expose /metric endpoint and send the data to server once needed.
     - _b. mysql:_ mysql has side car exporter.